Dean Ruck creates “Ourglass” ~ Houston Sculpture Exhibit

 Dean Ruck was born in 1962 in Hamden, Connecticut.
 He received his BFA in 1984 at the University of Colorado in Boulder.
 His MFA was acquired at the Cranbrook Academy of Art in 1987 in Bloomfield Hills, Michigan.

-Famous artists like Matisse; Rodin and Miro just to name a few have produced eye catching sculptures which can be found in this outdoor and public space.
+Famous artists like Matisse; Rodin and Miro to name a few have produced eye-catching sculptures which can be found in this outdoor and public space.
 There is no admission charge to wander through the Lillie and Hugh Roy Cullen Sculpture Garden.
-Everyone can enjoy the special ambiance.
+Everyone can enjoy the unique ambiance.

 Dean Ruck is currently employed at the University of Houston as a senior project manager with Facilities Planning and Construction.
 He also maintains his successful artistic career.

 Dean Ruck Exhibitions